jkmpod/lcm-toolkit/README.md

 A comprehensive toolkit for designing and implementing learner-centric Massive Open Online Courses (MOOCs) using the LCM (Learner-Centric MOOC) framework.

+Note: All the documents in this repository have been created with the help of AI (Claude Sonnet 3.5) using prompts.
+Please refer to the [AI Acknowledgement](./AI-ACKNOWLEDGEMENT.md) section to get the details of contributions made by AI and the human effort in the process.

 ## Overview

 This toolkit provides resources, templates, and guides for educators looking to create engaging and effective online courses using learner-centric principles.
 It's based on the LCM framework which consists of four key components: